The original goal of Lima was to promote containerd including nerdctl (contaiNERD ctl)

 A mount is disabled when the SSH connection was shut down.

-A compromised sshfs process in the guest may have an access to unexposed host directories.
+A compromised sshfs process in the guest may have access to unexposed host directories.

 9p